kanselarij-vlaanderen/digital-signing-service/README.md

 - `CERT_FILE_PATH`: Path to client certificate file (`.pem`-format)
 - `KEY_FILE_PATH`: Path to client private key file

+_Note that both of above parameters must be set to activate client certificate authentication.
+If omitted, no client cert. auth. will be attempted._

 Credentials of the Kaleidos machine user at SigningHub
 - `SIGNINGHUB_MACHINE_ACCOUNT_USERNAME`
 - `SIGNINGHUB_MACHINE_ACCOUNT_PASSWORD`